studian/udacity_robotics_prj5/README.md

 * turtlebot_gazebo: With the turtlebot_world.launch you can deploy a turtlebot in a gazebo environment by linking the world file to it.

+## Simple Pacakges Explaination
+* turtlebot : provides underlying drivers and specifications for the Turtlebot 2 in ROS Kinetic, and also keyboard control functionality for this project.

+* simulator : connects the Turtlebot packages with the Gazebo environment.

+* interactions : provides the RViz launcher scripts.

+* slam_gmapping : provides SLAM capability in conjunction with the gmapping package.

 ## Source and build the project:
 ```sh